 Stacey L. Kirby

-Stacey L. Kirby, Prana Flow Certified RYT-200, is an interdisciplinary artist who combines her creativity, love of community and yoga practice on + off the mat and throughout the world.
+Stacey L. Kirby, Prana Flow certified RYT 200, is an interdisciplinary artist who combines her creativity, love of community and yoga practice on and off the mat and throughout the world.
 Her love affair with yoga began at YogAsana South in Raleigh with Carson Efird.
-She has had the wonderful opportunity to study with Shiva Rea (the seed center of Prana Vinyasa Flow), Maria Garre and Coral Brown and many other fabulous yoga teachers in the NC.
+She has had the wonderful opportunity to study with Shiva Rea (the seed center of Prana Vinyasa Flow), Maria Garre, Coral Brown and many other fabulous yoga teachers in the NC.
 Her art and yoga practices have continued to blossom and intertwine throughout the past 11 years guiding her to finally dive into her 200-hr Prana Flow certification in 2014.
-Her exploration of her passion for yoga and art revealed a yearning to offer classes that integrate both loves into one experience!
+Stacey's exploration of her passion for yoga and art revealed a yearning to offer classes that integrate both loves into one experience!
 Stacey has an immense gratitude for the support that her community has offered her.
 She looks forward to sharing her passion through classes combining art-making and yoga!
-Stacey offers an insight into her artwork at her website: www.stacey-kirby.com.
+Stacey offers an insight into her artwork at her website stacey-kirby.com.